postsharp/Metalama.Documentation/content/quickstart/using-aspects/install.md

 ## Installing Metalama Command-Line Tool

-Although you won't probably need it during your first days with Metalama, it's good to know what there a Metalama command-line tool exists.
+Although you won't probably need it during your first days with Metalama, it's good to know what a Metalama command-line tool exists.
 For details, see <xref:dotnet-tool>.
 No worry, we will remind you  when it when you will need it.